rsfzi/JT-UM120-usb-power-data-logger/README.md

 $ sudo udevadm trigger
 ```

-This should make `fnirsi_logger.py` work from any user account.
+This should make `fnirsi_logger.py` work for users of the usbmeter group.

-You can also modify `udev` rules, instead of allowing all users, allow
-only users in specific group (most appropiate would be group `dialout`).

 Accuracy / resolution
 ---------------------